 public class AddPeopleDescProcessor implements ItemProcessor<People, PeopleDESC> { @Override public PeopleDESC process(People item) throws Exception { PeopleDESC desc = new PeopleDESC(); desc.setName(item.getName()); desc.setAge(item.getAge()); desc.setDesc("This is " + item.getName() + " with age " + item.getAge()); return desc; } }

-PeopleDESCclass: stores the description converted or processed from personnel information.ItemWriterinterface: writes processed or converted items to a specified destination.Autowiredannotation: injects dependencies.JdbcTemplateclass: provides methods for executing SQL statements.Listinterface: operates the query result set.
+PeopleDESCclass: used to store the description information of the personnel after conversion or processing.ItemWriterinterface: used to write the processed or converted items to the specified target location.Autowiredannotation: used for dependency injection.JdbcTemplateclass: provides methods for executing SQL statements.Listinterface: used to operate on the result set.

 import com.oceanbase.example.batch.model.PeopleDESC; import org.springframework.batch.item.ItemWriter; import org.springframework.beans.factory.annotation.Autowired; import org.springframework.jdbc.core.JdbcTemplate; import java.util.List;Define the